Edinburgh's Christmas ice rink: How to get tickets, opening times and prices

 How much are Edinburgh’s Christmas ice rink tickets?

-A standard ticket costs £13, however, Edinburgh residents with an EH postcode can get a 20% discount, bringing the price down to £10.40.
+A standard ticket costs £13, however, Edinburgh residents with an EH postcode can get a 20 per cent discount, bringing the price down to £10.40.
 The price for a child ticket is £11, however, it costs an additional £5 to hire a Penguin Skate Aid.

 A concession ticket costs £12.00 These can be bought by students, registered unemployed, customers with disabilities, senior citizens in receipt of a state pension, NHS workers and children under the age of 16.
 Skate hire is included in the price of a ticket.